North Dakota Student Grants for College

 SMART Grant

-Students must maintain at least a 3.0 GPA, and must be pursuing a course of study in one of the following areas: mathematics, engineering, technology, life, physical, or computer sciences, or a world language deemed critical to national security.
+Participants must maintain 3.0 GPA standards, and study in one of the following areas: mathematics, engineering, technology, life, physical, or computer sciences, or a world language deemed critical to national security.

 Indian Scholarship Program

-Scholarships based on a combination of need and merit are awarded to 150-175 students.
-The amounts vary, up to $2000.
+Scholarships issued based on a combination of need and merit are awarded to 150-175 students annually.
+The amounts vary, up to $2000 each.

-Applicants must prove that they are North Dakota residents as well as tribal members, and need to maintain at least a 2.0 GPA.
-Applications are available by contacting Rhonda Schauer, NDUS Coordinator for Multicultural Education, at 701-224-2497.
+Applicants must prove that they are North Dakota residents, as well as tribal members, and need to maintain at least a 2.0 GPA.
+Applications are secured by contacting Rhonda Schauer, NDUS Coordinator for Multicultural Education, at 701-224-2497.

 Tribal Higher Education Grant

-In order to qualify, applicants must be an enrolled member and have at least 1/4 degree of Native American descent from a federally recognized tribe.
+In order to qualify, applicants must have at least 1/4 lineage of Native American descent from a federally recognized tribe.

-Enrollment in course work is a prerequisite, and students must re-apply for each academic year, as well as summer school terms.
-Grants are based on need.
+Enrollment in course work is a prerequisite for application, and students must re-apply for each academic year.
+Grants are distributed based on need.
 Application materials are available from the Tribal Education Director.

 North Dakota Scholarship Program

-This merit-based scholarship is designed to keep some of the brightest students in the state.
-Scholarships are available for the top 55-60 students in North Dakota's colleges and universities.
+This merit-based scholarship is designed to keep the brightest students in the state for higher education.
+Scholarships are available for the top 55-60 students in North Dakota’s colleges and universities.

 The money covers tuition at any North Dakota state college or university, or tribal college.
-It also can cover partial tuition if the student attends a private college or university.
+It can also be applied to cover partial tuition if the student attends a private college or university.
 The scholarship is renewable for up to three years.
-Students need to maintain a 3.5 GPA and have qualifying ACT scores.
+Successful applicants need to maintain a 3.5 GPA and have qualifying ACT scores.

 Juniors in high school apply when they take the ACT assessment between October and June.
 There is not a separate application process.